pauljoohyunkim/crypticizer/README.md

 You can change password by pressing 'c'.

 You can quit the program by pressing 'q'.

+You can dump the logs into one plaintext by pressing 'd'.
+Note that I am not taking any responsibility as where you save this.

+You can reload the logs from the dumped plaintext file (not modified please!!!) by pressing 'L' (Shift key and 'l' key together).
+Note that this will first clear out any *.crpt files, and restore to the dumped session.
+Also there may be a few extra newline characters at the end of the logs.

 ## Specifications
 Master password is hashed by SHA512 with a salt.